+- a.
+Introduction.
 The introduction should include a clear statement of the long-term goal(s) of the proposed project.
 Justify the need for the program by identifying the target audience and explaining their needs (size, region, value of sales, structure of the industry (the number of small, medium and large farms), critical barriers, etc.); and by briefly summarizing any similar beginning farmer and rancher education and training programs that are available for the identified target audience, including all programs at www.FarmAnswers.org.
 If necessary, provide a map of the region.
 Show evidence that beginning farmers and ranchers were involved in conceptualizing the project and designing the activities.
-If the project type is Educational Team, present the rationale for the geographic, topic or other appropriate focus of the Team and the Team's composition.
-If this application is for the Curriculum and Training Clearinghouse, briefly describe the technology that will be used to operate the online library and the applicant's experience in developing and maintaining such a system.
-All works citedmust be referenced (see 7(i) Bibliography & References Cited in this section).
-Applicants are encouraged to use approximately two of the 20 pages for this section.(Related evaluation criteria (see Part V § B): Relevancy.)
+If the project type is Education Team, present the rationale for the geographic, topic or other appropriate focus of the Team and the Team's composition.
+All works cited must be referenced (see 7(i) Bibliography & References Cited in this section).
+Applicants are encouraged to use approximately two of the 20 pages for this section (Related evaluation criteria (see Part V, B of this RFA): Relevancy.) - b.
+Objectives and Outcomes.
+Concisely present the goals, associated objectives and expected outputs and outcomes of the project in relation to the audience and needs identified in the introduction.
+Provide numbers of beginning farmers and ranchers that will be served.
+Estimate how many of them will attain specific, anticipated knowledge gains or actions (e.g., starting farming; improving production practices; entering new markets) and project the expected resulting impacts of those gains and actions on the success of their operations.
+Discuss whether and how this program can be adapted to other regions, communities and/or agricultural systems.
+Applicants are encouraged to use approximately two of the 20 pages for this section.
+(Related evaluation criteria: Technical merit.)